Omaha Target shooting: Police detail timeline of events

 11:56 a.m. – Suspect removes a cardboard shipping box from his vehicle and walks into the southeast grocery entrance wearing a dark-colored coat and hat.

 11:57 a.m. – Suspect walks to the pharmacy area.
-Shipping box was later found in this area.
+A shipping box was later found in this area.

 11:58 a.m. – Suspect points the rifle at a Target employee.
 He then points the rifle in the air firing one round.
 Walks toward the front of the store and fires another two rounds.